 So, something like half of all adults drink but don’t have an AUD.
 What determines who will develop alcohol dependence or addiction?
 Researchers don’t know why exactly, but there seem to be a few indicators, including:

 - Age.
-Those who start drinking in their teens or even early 20s seem more susceptible to addiction because their brains are still developing.
+Those who start drinking in their teens or even early 20s seem more susceptible to addiction.

 - Frequency.
 How often they drink.
 Drinking changes chemicals in the brain.
 Abstaining for a few days after drinking usually restores them to normal, though the time it takes to restore them may increase the more and longer you drink.